Brian Quijada

 Brian Quijada is a Salvadoran-American actor, playwright, musician, and a solo performer, known for his multimedia theatrical works involving topics on immigration, humanity, identity, and American experience incorporated with Latinx childhood.

+He wrote and starred in the 2025 musical, Mexodus, with Nygel D. Robinson.
+The 2026 Off-Broadway production received critical acclaim, winning Quijada two Drama Desk Awards, an Outer Critics Circle Award and a Lucille Lortel Award.

 Background

 Family

 Quijada was born to immigrant parents, Eduardo and Reina Quijada.
 He is the youngest of four brothers.
 His parents moved to the United States from El Salvador in the 1970s with their two children at the time, Fernando and Roberto.
 Quijada and his brother Marvin were born after the family moved to the United States.
 His father worked as a truck-driver and his mother worked in housekeeping.
 According to Quijada, his parents originally did not support his desire to be an artist and viewed it "more as a hobby."
 However, he explains that since pursuing acting as a career, his parents have become more supportive and attentive of his work.

 Quijada identifies himself as Salvadoran-American.
 In an interview with Stage & Candor, Quijada said that he thinks his parents named him and his brother Brian and Marvin to give them "easier lives in the States."
 Quijada's brother, Marvin, is also an actor.
 The two brothers worked together on Quijada's play Kid Prince and Pablo.